ProFormA/taskxml/gradinghints/whitepaper-grades.md

    - **sum**

      Specifies the sum of several sub scores.
 This is used in a situation, where every child represents a problem aspect that could be solved more or less independently of the other aspects.
 Weights can be attached to child nodes.
 Those child nodes representing easy problem aspects could get lower weights than other aspects.
 If all weights of all direct children of a node add up to 1, this would guarantee, that the parent node result is in [0,1] when all child nodes results are in [0,1].

-   - **avg**

-     Specifies the arithmetic mean of several sub scores.
-This is the special case of a sum with equal weights for every child while all weights add up to 1.
-Child nodes of an "avg"-node should not get any weights because in that case weights are ignored.

 #### test-ref and combine-ref - elements of the grades-base-ref-child-type